bh90210/soul/README.md

 ## Client

 To successfully make use of the network, you will need certain procedures involving multiple types of connections at once.
 Under `client` package you will find the most common actions a client will probably make (login, search, download, participation in the distributed network and API for responding to search quests and uploads.)
-If like me your goal is to make a CLI, preferably one that will run on a server rather than a desktop and used as a library inside other Go software, then client code in the `client` package can be potentially useful as is, albeit incomplete (no file indexing/management, no database for state etc and yes PRs are still very welcome!)
+If like me your goal is to make a CLI, preferably one that will run on a server rather than a desktop and used as a library inside other Go software, then client code in the `client` package can be potentially useful as is, albeit incomplete (no file indexing/management, no database for state etc, yes PRs are still very welcome!)

 ### Client, Peer & State